cnnrbrn/noroff-programming-foundations-content/module-2/lesson-2.md

 <img src="/images/norogram.png" alt="Norogram" style="max-width: 600px" />

-According to the diagram we need an array of three items (posts), and each item has three variables.
+According to the diagram we need an array of three items (posts), and each item has three variables: `imageUrl`, `likeCounter` and `likedByUser`.

 We can store multiple variables in an item using `objects`.